vegasjj/cloud-resume-challenge/azure/backend-resources/README.md

 - A storage account to keep the API files and support temporary storage for the function app's deployments.
 - A cosmos db account (using the table API) to act as the database.

-All of this resources are declared in the [`main.tf`](./main.tf) file for the backend resources and you can just copy and paste my code (which I will explain in detail bellow).
+All of these resources are declared in the [`main.tf`](./main.tf) file for the backend resources and you can just copy and paste my code (which I will explain in detail below).

 ### Setting Up Compute and Storage